-The Enlisted Association of the National Guard of the United States urges Congress to ensure honorably discharged veterans have their cases heard in Veterans Treatment Courts or other appropriate veterans' programs and be exempt from deportation.
-Additionally, EANGUS advocates for the expedited return of deported veterans, including the utilization of Space A flights for their return, and calls for support of HR 4569 to cease automatic deportation and establish a pathway for naturalization, with particular attention to the disproportionate impact on Black veterans.
+The Enlisted Association of the National Guard of the United States urges Congress to ensure honorably discharged veterans have their cases heard in Veterans Treatment Courts or other appropriate veterans' programs and be exempt from deportation without due process.
+Additionally, EANGUS advocates for the expedited return of deported veterans, including the utilization of Space A flights for their return, and calls for support of HR 4569 to cease automatic deportation and establish a pathway for naturalization, with particular attention to the disproportionate impact on Black veterans (amended/added text is in bold).